PetrNikolas/niklick/README.md

 * Run `brakeman` for static analysis and for security vulnerabilities.
 * Run `rails_best_practices .` in root app directory.
 Helps to find unused methods, missing indexes into database tables and many other things.

+# Gitlab CI
+* You need configure `.gitlab-ci.yml` file with your Heroku credentials.

 # Pry initializer
 Avoid repeating yourself, use pry-rails instead of copying the initializer to every rails project.
 * Run `rails console` and in Rails console: